Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Radiologists vs. Doctors

-All in a day’s work, I will interpret over 100 imaging studies, biopsy a suspicious breast mass, evaluate a patient’s stomach and intestines with a contrast material as it passes through the body, and discuss my interpretation for urgent imaging studies as well as the follow-up recommendations with surgeons, primary care physicians, oncologists, and gastroenterologists.
+All in a day’s work, a radiologist will interpret over 100 imaging studies, biopsy a suspicious breast mass, evaluate a patient’s stomach and intestines with a contrast material as it passes through the body, and discuss interpretations for urgent imaging studies as well as the follow-up recommendations with surgeons, primary care physicians, oncologists, and gastroenterologists.

 The radiologist is not who most people envision when thinking of a doctor, mostly because our work makes us less visible in the eyes of the patients.
 Radiologists do work in a dark room with numerous computers, which can look like a command center.
 Many patients do not ever meet their radiologist.

-However, this does not mean that the radiologist is any less critical to the overall care of each patient.
-I remember watching an episode of “Scrubs” while in medical school and was surprised to see the emergency room physicians depicted as interpreting the x-ray and CT examinations.
+However, this does not mean the radiologist is less critical to each patient’s overall care.
 It is the radiologist who interprets the images and composes a report describing the important findings of the imaging study.
-The doctor who ordered the imaging study is responsible for compiling all of the clinical information, including the radiologist’s report, physical exam findings, and other laboratory data, to establish a treatment plan for each patient.
+The doctor who ordered the imaging study compiles all clinical information, including the radiologist’s report, physical exam findings, and other laboratory data, to establish a treatment plan for each patient.

-Now you are probably wondering what I am looking at when I sit in my darkroom staring at the command center of computers.
-To start with, I am interpreting x-ray, ultrasound, CT, MRI, mammogram, and nuclear medicine studies.
-Interpreting…that sounds a bit vague, doesn’t it?
-Anyone who has some medical training can interpret an imaging study, right?
-Not especially… the radiologist is trained to interpret the basic to the complex imaging studies for the spectrum of physicians, from the primary care physician to the most specialized medical and surgical subspecialists.
-I like to think of myself not only as a physician for my patients but I am also the specialist/consultant for the medical/surgical specialist.
+Radiologists interpret x-ray, ultrasound, CT, MRI, mammogram, and nuclear medicine studies.
+The radiologist is trained to interpret the basic to complex imaging studies for the spectrum of physicians, from the primary care physician to the most specialized medical and surgical subspecialists.
+Radiologists are not only physicians for our patients but also the specialist/consultant for the medical/surgical specialist.

 Why Radiology Training Matters

-This is where the 5+ years of dedicated radiology training come into play and separates the radiologist’s image interpretation skills from other clinicians.
+The radiologist spends 5+ years of dedicated radiology training to learn image interpretation skills from other clinicians.
 Many abnormalities that radiologists see on an image may be interpreted differently.
 Take, for instance, an abnormal chest x-ray.
 The lungs should be black with tiny white lines seen throughout the lungs representing blood vessels.
 Any more focal accumulation of white in the lungs is abnormal.
 This may represent pneumonia (puss accumulation in the lungs).
 However, there are other possibilities, including hemorrhage (blood accumulating in the lungs), pulmonary edema (fluid in the lungs), or partial collapse/atelectasis (loss of air in that segment of the lung).

 The radiologist is looking for other signs on the chest x-ray and looking at the patient’s clinical story to decide what is the most likely diagnosis.
 If the patient has a cough and fever, the abnormality on the chest x-ray represents pneumonia.
 If the patient was in a car accident and had a broken rib, this may represent hemorrhage or collapsed lung.
-For all imaging studies, a specific imaging appearance can mean multiple things depending on the history of the patient and also other related findings that may be seen in the imaging study.
+For all imaging studies, a specific appearance can mean multiple things depending on the patient’s history and other related findings seen in the imaging study.

 Written by Danielle Carroll, M.D.